Peer feedback program

 Who it applies to

-Generally speaking, there are two groups of people involved with Hypha:
+Generally speaking, there are three groups of people involved with Hypha:

 Process

-1. Every January, all participants will engage in the peer feedback program using peer.haus.
+- Every January, all participants will engage in the peer feedback program.

-2. Before beginning, all participants will review a one-pager document (to-be-produced) on soliciting, giving, and receiving effective feedback.
+- Before beginning, all participants will review a one-pager document on soliciting, giving, and receiving effective feedback.

-4. Each participant will enter their questions on Peer Haus, assigned to their ‘team’ (which is everyone).
-Everyone will be able to see everyone else’s requests for feedback.
-This generates a flood of emails - sorry.
+- Each participant will enter their questions on a Google form.
+Everyone will be able to see everyone else’s requests for feedback but only the receiver can see the responses.

 Resources for soliciting, giving, and receiving feedback